SanHalacoglu/GameOn/documentation/M4_Requirements_and_Design.md

 <a name="#nfr1"></a>

 1. **Matchmaking Time**
-    - **Description**:  Users looking for a group should be matched within 10 minutes of initiating the matchmaking process.
+    - **Description**:   Users should be matched within 5 minutes of initiating the matchmaking process.
+If a match is not found within this time, the system should notify the user and allow them to reattempt matchmaking.
-    - **Justification**: Reduces user frustration and ensures a smooth experience when matchmaking.
-Long wait times could make users not want to use our app.
+    - **Justification**: Studies on online gaming matchmaking show that players expect matchmaking to occur within 2-5 minutes before frustration sets in.
+According to user engagement studies, wait times exceeding 5 minutes significantly decrease retention rates.
+This requirement ensures that matchmaking is fast enough to keep users engaged.

 <a name="#nfr2"></a>

 2. **Arbitrary Group Limit**
-    - **Description**: Users should not be limited to an arbitrary number of groups.
-They should always have the option to find a new group and the technology should support this.
+    - **Description**: Users should be able to join multiple groups without arbitrary restrictions, limited only by system capacity and the number of available matchmaking groups.
-    - **Justification**: Many gamers play a variety of games, and arbitrary group limitations could frustrate users.
+    - **Justification**: Many gamers participate in multiple communities across different games.
+Platforms like Discord and Steam allow users to be part of several groups simultaneously without limitations.
+Restricting users arbitrarily could result in poor user retention.

 ## 4. Designs Specification